krieg-geist/bus-synth/readme.md

 cd bus-synth
 2. Install the required packages:
 `pip install -r requirements.txt`
-3. Obtain an API key from Metlink Open Data API and replace `YOUR_API_KEY` in the code with your actual key.
+3. Obtain an API key from Metlink Open Data API and replace `METLINK_API_KEY` in the code with your actual key.

 ## Usage